tylerlong/slim_text/README.md

 183. rename file/folder
 184. minor bug: right after installation, the path for windows is backslash instead of slash
     1. problem resolved if you click any path
-185. should be able to define filter, do not show some kind of files
-    1. such as *.pyc
 186. Minor bug: save a new file, the file on left panel does not appear as white color
 187. can not be installed on win8!
     1. this application is not supported on this computer.
 Installation has been disabled